ArjunTheAnalyst/SQL_ADVANCED_CUSTOMER_ANALYTICS/README.md

 # 📋 Analysis Performed
 ## 0️⃣ Customer Analytics View Creation

-A reusable analytical view was created to serve as the foundation for all subsequent analyses.
+Created a reusable analytical view that serves as the foundation for all subsequent analyses.

 The view includes:
  * Customer information